 All District of Columbia public charter schools are designated as closed campuses.
 For this reason, all visitors to the school must report to the front lobby on the ground floor and must sign in to the visitor's log.
 No child is allowed to leave school unless accompanied by an identified parent or guardian.
-All students leaving early must sign out at the front desk.
+Every student leaving early must be signed out at the front desk, and will not be released to a parent or guardian waiting outside of the school.